sanzceb/think-like-a-programmer/exercises/ch06/06/README.md

-# Exercise 6.6 Recursive Parity Checker Linked List
+# Exercise 6.6 Recursive Parity Checker using Linked List

 ## Problem Statement

-Solve exercise [6-1][6-1] again, using a linked list instead of an array.
+Solve exercise [6-2][6-2] again, using a linked list instead of an array.

 ## Analysis